Hyundai reveals Canadian Ioniq 6 pricing starts at $54,999

 While hands-ons with the EV and other details surrounding the car have been available online for months — including the fact that it’s the company’s second vehicle built on its well-reviewed Electric Global Modular Platform (E-GMP) — its actual cost in Canada has been unknown until now.

-Below is the pricing for each Ioniq 6 model:
+Below is the pricing for each Ioniq 6 model in Canada:

 - Preferred RWD Long Range (18-inch wheels) (581km range): $54,999